a1lep/intern-decision-engine-backend/CONCLUSION.md

     - Last digit is 7 or 2 → Segment 2 (Credit Modifier: `300`)
     - Any other digit → Segment 3 (Credit Modifier: `1000`)

+## Implemented and Tested Ticket 102

+### Implementation Details:

+- Implemented age related restrictions to decision engine.
+- The logic and tests were implemented in a way that aligns with the existing code structure.
+- Consistency with the original codebase was maintained.

 ---

 ## Code Review